bm2-lab/mtSC/README.md

 python run.py
 ```
 #### Cell assginment with pre_trained models
 You can directly use models we have trained.
 Models can be downloaded through https://www.jianguoyun.com/p/DbZJv8QQ7oftCBiPg9QD.
 Once Downloaded, you need to unzip the `pre_trained.zip`  and use the unzipped `pre_trained` folder to replace the origin `pre_trained` folder.
-There are four trained models--'brain','immune1','immune2','pancreas'.
+There are four trained models--'brain','PBMC-Ding','PBMC-Mereu','pancreas'.
 You can view `cell_type.txt`  to select the model satisfying your need.
 For illustration purpose, we took 'brain' model as an example.
 You just need to put the query dataset file in the `test_set` folder and run the following command.
 ```
 python test_with_trained_model.py -m brain
 ```